LDL: “Bad Cholesterol” is Not All Bad.

 Lipoproteins in the blood have been known since the first quarter of the 20th century.
 In 1955 John Gofman and Frank Lingren, two physical chemists at Donner Laboratory at Berkeley, used ultracentrifugation for the study of lipoproteins.
 “The centrifuge works using the sedimentation principle, where the centrifugal acceleration causes denser substances and particles to move outward in the radial direction.
 At the same time, less dense objects are displaced and move to the center.”

-John Gofman with an Analytical Ultracentrifuge
+John Gofman With An Analytical Ultracentrifuge

 Using the analytical ultracentrifuge, John Gofman was able to separate the different classes of lipoproteins into High-Density Lipoprotein (HDL), Intermediate Density Lipoprotein (IDL), Low-Density Lipoprotein (LDL), and Very Low-Density Lipoprotein (VLDL).
 Afterward, based on John Gofman’s interviews of patients who had a history of heart disease, John Gofman was able to associate an elevated level of HDL to a lower risk of heart disease and a higher level of LDL to atherosclerosis to the development of cardiac events.